shead-custom-design/buildcat/docs/user-guide/multiple-workers.rst

     $ buildcat worker-info --host 192.168.2.1

-Keep in mind that, now that we're running multiple workers, the job may be run on any one of them, so that the information returned by the worker-info job will change depending on the host and worker where it was handled.
+Keep in mind that, now that we're running multiple workers, the job may be run on any one of them, so that the information returned by the worker-info job in this example will change depending on the host and worker where it was handled.